This Day in History: Benedict Arnold is born

 Arnold overcome quite a lot: Several of his siblings had died.
 His father sought comfort in alcohol and was soon a drunkard who landed the family in debt.
 Arnold’s dreams of attending Yale were crushed when circumstances forced him to be apprenticed to an apothecary instead.

 Arnold’s business interests suffered when the British Parliament enacted its controversial tax acts.
-Like John Hancock (see January 12 history post), Arnold refused to cooperate with a British taxing scheme that was generally seen as illegitimate.
+Like patriots such as John Hancock, Arnold refused to cooperate with a British taxing scheme that was generally seen as illegitimate.
 Instead, he began smuggling items into the country, without paying the taxes.
 He soon also joined the American cause and became an officer in George Washington’s army.

 He saw both success and failure in the army.
 Ironically, it was the successes that would be the beginning of his undoing.